 How Do I Create a Personal Brand Logo?

-You can create a personal logo by hiring a graphic designer, learning Illustrator or Photoshop or via basic design software.
+You can create a personal logo by hiring a professional designer, learning Illustrator or Photoshop or via basic design software.

-When creating your personal logo, consider these factors:
+When creating your personal custom logo, consider these factors:

 1. Decide If Your Name Matters